Submit a Blog Post About Your Experiences

 How Current Topics Are Selected

-The CLEC will announce its call for submissions twice per year.
-The call will include a topic for blog posts.
+The CLEC will announce its call for submissions at points throughout the year.
+Each call will include a topic for blog posts.

 Our selected topics will reflect the following CLEC aims: